 THE History of Eugenics at Puget Sound and Beyond

 During the opening decades of the twentieth century, colleges across the United States taught courses on eugenics.
-At the University of Puget Sound (then known as the College of Puget Sound, or CPS), Biology professor James R. Slater taught a course on eugenics from 1920 to 1951.
+At the University of Puget Sound (then known as the College of Puget Sound, or CPS), and as a member of the Biology Department, professor James R. Slater taught a course on eugenics from 1920 to 1951.
 Driven by a range of anxieties and the belief that science was an important tool for social reform, eugenics inevitably entailed people making value judgements about individuals and groups.
-The eugenics movement in the United States was used to justify anti-immigration, involuntary sterilization, and anti-miscegenation laws.
+Policy makers, physicians, biologists, legislators, and others drew upon eugenic ideas to justify anti-immigration, involuntary sterilization, and anti-miscegenation laws.

 • What were the social, political, and cultural contexts within which eugenics became so pervasive?